tq-systems/meta-tq/doc/README.TQMa8MPxL.md

   * UART are in DTE mode, not DCE
   * to use UART with FTDI RS232 / USB some hardware modification are needed for REV.010x, see manual
+  * to use UART for M7, patch for UART DTE mode is needed
+* MIPI CSI
+  * IMX327: bayer support with 12 Bit does not work at the moment, only 10 Bit with 1280x720 is tested with gstreamer
+  * IMX327: when configuring to SRGGB12 reboot may be needed to get a working capture again
+  * capture sometimes not starting

 ## Build Artifacts